statsd/statsd/docs/admin_interface.md

 * counters - a dump of all the current counters
 * gauges - a dump of all the current gauges
 * timers - a dump of the current timers
+* delcounters - delete a counter or folder of counters
+* delgauges - delete a gauge or folder of gauges
+* deltimers - delete a timer or folder of timers
 * health - a way to set the health status of statsd

 The stats output currently will give you:

 * uptime: the number of seconds elapsed since statsd started
 * messages.last_msg_seen: the number of elapsed seconds since statsd received a message
 * messages.bad_lines_seen: the number of bad lines seen since startup

+You can use the del commands to delete an individual metric like this :

+    #to delete counter sandbox.test.temporary
+    echo "delcounters sandbox.test.temporary" | nc 127.0.0.1 8126

+Or you can use the del command to delete a folder of metrics like this :

+    #to delete counters sandbox.test.*
+    echo "delcounters sandbox.test.*" | nc 127.0.0.1 8126

 Each backend will also publish a set of statistics, prefixed by its module name.

-You can use this to delete buckets no longer in use.
-For example, if you were hosting statsd at 10.10.10.10:

-    #to delete counter sandbox.test.temporary
-    echo "delcounters sandbox.test.temporary" | nc 10.10.10.10 8126

 Graphite: